 more difficult calculus-based series.
 Physics 130 does not have a lab.

-The placement test is recommended for students with knowledge and experience in physics, but who do not fulfil the prerequisite in some other way.
-The test is offered by by UAA's Advising and Testing Center; contact them directly for details, or go to their open hours (see http://www.uaa.alaska.edu/advising-testing/testing-and-assessment/hours.cfm to see what they are).
+The placement test is recommended for students with knowledge and experience in physics, but who do not fulfill the prerequisite in some other way.
+The test is offered by UAA's Advising and Testing Center; contact them directly for details, or go to their open hours (see http://www.uaa.alaska.edu/advising-testing/testing-and-assessment/hours.cfm to see what they are).
 The test covers material you'd encounter in a typical high school physics class.
 You can only take this test once.

-If you do fulfil the physics prerequisite but with something other than PHYS 130, UAA's computers will likely not recognize this automatically, and you'll need to get a prerequisite override in order to register.
+If you do fulfill the physics prerequisite but with something other than PHYS 130, UAA's computers will likely not recognize this automatically, and you'll need to get a prerequisite override in order to register.
 See your academic advisor, or the instructor of PHYS 211, to help with this.
 If you took physics at another university, be prepared to provide documentation of the course and the grade you got in it.